Skip to main content

 • grinding

-• “It's fairly tedious, and there is no buy/sell commission/overhead so you just sell off your entire inventory whether it is a profit or loss, then buy up whatever is the best deal on the current planet even if it is one of the things you just sold them, fairly unrealistic compared to any other trading games I've played as there is no buy-ask spread whatsoever.”
+• “It's fairly tedious, and there is no buy/sell commission or overhead, so you just sell off your entire inventory regardless of profit or loss, then buy the best deal on the current planet, even if it's something you just sold.
+This is fairly unrealistic compared to other trading games as there is no buy-ask spread whatsoever.”

-• “I found this tedious within less than 10 minutes of starting up the game.”
+• “I found this tedious within less than 10 minutes of starting the game.”

 • humor